rickkas7/EdgeEventQueueRK/README.md

 - Repository: https://github.com/rickkas7/EdgeEventQueueRK
 - License: MIT (free for use in open or closed-source projects, including commercial projects)

 This library is intended to be used with Tracker Edge or Monitor Edge for implementing custom store and forward queueing.
+Because its requires the function of your Edge software, there are no library examples in this repository as they wouldn't be able to be compiled successfully.

+For more information about store and forward, see the [Particle docs](https://docs.particle.io/firmware/tracker-edge/sotre-and-forward/).

 ## Setup